FAQ (or, more honestly, Things We Want You to Know)

 Why don't you break (insert product)?

 We are always open to suggestions.
-Most likely, if we are not breaking a recently released product, it is because: 1.) we could not get it from our distributor or find an affordable alternative purchasing option, 2.) we did not believe we could offer the product at a price point that was a solid value for our community members, or 3.) we do not believe we can offer the levels of quality and enthusiasm for the product that our community has come to expect from Cardboard Treasures (hockey and soccer immediately come to mind).
+Most likely, if we are not breaking a recently released product, it is because: 1.) we could not get it from our distributor or find an affordable alternative purchasing option, 2.) we did not believe we could offer the product at a price point that was a solid value for our community members (such as Topps Luminaries), 3.) we do not believe we can offer the levels of quality and enthusiasm for the product that our community has come to expect from Cardboard Treasures (soccer immediately comes to mind), or 4.) the manufacturer has placed restrictions on a product which prohibit or discourage breakers from purchasing or breaking (we don't buy those products or support those manufacturers even if there is an opportunity to acquire them).

 Are Cardboard Treasures group breaks safe for my child(ren) to watch with me?